Camora0/Wasteland-Reborn/README.md

 1. Open Wabbajack.
 2. Click `browse modlists` then click the dropdown menu on top and select `Fallout 4` (don't forget to tick show `unofficial lists`), and download Wasteland Reborn from the Modlist Gallery.
 3. Set your download and installation paths.
 The recommended Installation Path is a blank folder at the root of a drive, such as C:\Wasteland Reborn.
-The Download Path will update automatically.
-You may also put the download folder on another drive.
-Such as, install the game on an SSD, but put the download folder on a HDD.
+The download path will update automatically.
+You may also put the download folder on another drive, Such as installing the game on an SSD, but putting the download folder on a HDD.
 Then you save space on your SSD.
 5. Then click the Go/Begin button.
 6. Wait for Wabbajack to finish.
-It may take awhile, depending on your internet speed and if you are using and SSD or HDD.
+It may take awhile, depending on your internet speed and if you are using an SSD or HDD.

 #### Problems with Wabbajack